memmaptensor/ComfyUI-RK-Sampler/README.md

   - To use the new solvers, select `adaptive_scipy` as the step size controller.
   - No fixed step size controllers are available for wrapped scipy methods.
   - These methods do not support parallel IVP solve, meaning the batch elements are processed sequentially.
-  - Implicit solvers from `scipy.integrate` do not work for sampling diffusion models as the root finding step takes too long, so the implementation for them were skipped.
+  - Implicit solvers from `scipy.integrate` were skipped as the root finding step takes too long.
 - The refactors from this update can cause the results to differ from the previous version.
 This is due to changes in floating point precision casting and operation orders.